 In the late 1980’s, Dr. Jim Merchant of the Occupational and Environmental Health division of the UI College of Medicine was inspired by a presentation on agricultural injuries showing at the time a 2:1 rural urban ratio of injury fatality rates.
 It became clear to Merchant, who would later become the UI IPRC’s first director: “We need to be focusing on this.”

-The UI IPRC was established in 1991 with core funding from the Centers for Disease Control (CDC) as part of the agency’s response to the growing awareness of injury’s staggering toll.
+The UI IPRC was established in 1991 with core funding from the Centers for Disease Control and Prevention (CDC) as part of the agency’s response to the growing awareness of injury’s staggering toll.
 The UI IPRC became the 8th university-based research initiative receiving CDC grants to build “centers for excellence in injury research.”
 The UI IPRC was also the first center located in Federal Region 7 to serve Iowa, Missouri, Kansas and Nebraska.

 Since the beginning UI IPRC has integrated multiple disciplines, bringing together academic, practice, and policy communities to address the grand public health challenge of reducing the burden of traumatic injuries and violence.
 As a rural institution, UI IPRC has prioritized injury prevention in rural populations, but has active programs locally, nationally, and internationally that address rural to urban populations.